Mexico–Serbia relations: History

-In 2006, the state union between Serbia and Montenegro dissolved and created two separate nations: the Republic of Serbia and Montenegro.
+In 2006, the State Union Serbia and Montenegro dissolved and created two separate nations: the Republic of Serbia and Montenegro.
 That same year, Mexico recognized the independence of Montenegro and continues to maintain diplomatic relations with the Republic of Serbia.
 Mexico has not recognized Kosovo since it declared its independence from Serbia in 2008.

 In 2021, Mexico and Serbia celebrated 75 years of diplomatic relations.
+In 2024, both nations held their VII Meeting of the Political Consultation Mechanism in Belgrade which addressed initiatives to enhance bilateral economic and tourism exchanges, along with possible cooperation programs in the cultural, educational, scientific and sports fields, among others.